UmamiAppearance/BrowserSHAObj/README.md

 * ``algorithm``
 * ``utf8Input``

 The ``message`` is set to ``null`` by default.
 If it is not overwritten the created object does not hold a digested array of the input.
-This has the advantage, that any new input can be called asynchronously and awaited for.
+This has the advantage, that any new input can be called asynchronously and ``await``ed for.

 The ``algorithm`` is set to ``SHA-256`` by default.
 This can be changed to:
 * ``SHA-1``